Abirghen/AbirghenaietGCFproj.github.io/README.md

-# Building A Real-World HTML5 & CSS3 Responsive Website for a GCF peoject
+# Building A Real-World HTML5 & CSS3 Responsive Website for a GCF project

 ## Sample Application